q2ebanking/boa-constrictor/Boa.Constrictor.Selenium/README.md

 ## What is this package?

 `Boa.Constrictor.Selenium` is the interaction library for [Selenium WebDriver](https://www.selenium.dev/).
-It was the first Boa Constrictor interation library implemented as part of the project.
+It was the first Boa Constrictor interaction library implemented as part of the project.

 ## How do I get started?